 Who can have Cross-linking?

-- Patients that are good candidates for Cross-linking:
+- Patients that are deemed good candidates for cross-linking after assessment

-- Do not have cornea scarring + Do not have too thin, steep or flat corneas
+- Do not have cornea scarring and do not have corneas that are too thin, steep or flat

 - Are not pregnant or breastfeeding